agshumate/Liftoff/README.md

 extra_copy_number=0 means this is the original reference gene.
 ```

+## Known Issues:
+Extracting gene sequences from bgzipped files is possilbe but much slow.
+It is recommended to decompress bgzipped FASTA files first.

 ## Citation
 If you use Liftoff in your work please cite<br/>